AGAINST THE MAINSTREAM :: AGAINST THE NORM

 The station's name was taken from the single "Sylvia" released in 1972 by the Dutch band "Focus" - until the present day this is our station theme.

 If your music matches our format, you can send us your tracks via e-mail, provide a download link or send a CD to our P.O. box address.
 You can find our contact details below.

 Internet radios acquire their station lists from specific radio portals.
-Radio Sylvia is listed on all main portals (Reciva, Frontier Silicon etc.).
+Radio Sylvia is listed on all main portals.
 However, in case we are not available on a specific internet radio, you can carry out one of the following steps:

 - Send an e-mail with the description of the problem to firstname.lastname@example.org.
 We will take care of everything else.

 - In case you know where the radio gets its station list from, send an e-mail to the portal and request to add Radio Sylvia to the station list.
-You can find our stream address here.
+You can find our HTTP and HTTPS stream links here.

-- If your radio supports entering stream addresses directly, type in our address and save it.
+- If your radio supports entering stream links directly, type in our 192k link (HTTP or HTTPS) and save it.

 If possible, please carry out one of the first two steps, so that all users of this specific internet radio will benefit from it.